Ordinance No. 1766 [Short-Term Rentals]

 Owners of Short-Term Residential Rentals, besides a business license, are also required to obtain and renew a Short-Term Rental Permit and register for the purposes of collecting Transient Occupancy Tax.
-Starting June 15, 2017, the business license and the short-term rental permit will be issued as one combined document, therefore no fees will be charged for registration and/or renewal of the permit.
+Starting June 15, 2017, the business license and the short-term rental permit will be issued as one combined document.
 The annual renewal of the short-term rental permit will be done automatically with the business license.
 Starting February 15, 2022, the fee to obtain a permit and renew it annually is $1,633.00, in addition to the business license fee and tax.

 A. Short-Term Residential Rental managed by the home owner.